A statistical physics and dynamical systems perspective on geophysical extreme events: Stochastic dynamics for understanding and simulating geophysical rare events

 Virtually all geophysical flows present an ubiquitous property: they are turbulent.
 One of the properties of geophysical turbulent flows is their chaotic and unpredictable nature which suggested to explore the connection between turbulence, chaos, and dynamical systems.
 In Sections \ref{sec:IIA}-\ref{sec:IIC} we have presented local dynamical systems indicators which are suitable for systems where the chaotic components dominate over turbulence.
 Here, we investigate how to treat systems where chaos and turbulence coexist and shape the system dynamics.

-Nevertheless, a {\it universal} underlying turbulent attractor has not been proven to exist for turbulent flows.
+We highlight that a {\it universal} underlying turbulent attractor has not been proven to exist for turbulent flows.
 A promising way to characterized highly turbulent flows in constrained geometries is the use of stochastic low-dimensional dynamical systems \cite{faranda2017stochastic}.
 This approach suggests that turbulent flows live on non-hyperbolic strange stochastic attractors \cite{flandoli1996random}.
 This property, i.e., non-hyperbolicity, is exactly strictly connected with non-homogeneity in terms of instantaneous properties of turbulent fluctuations, closely related with the universality of the statistics of fluctuations with respect to the mechanisms producing turbulence.

-Turbulence, which is one of the unsolved problems of classical physics, manifests itself via vortices (or eddies) of different sizes hierarchically organized in a self-similar way \cite{Kolmogorov41}.
+Turbulence, which is one of the unsolved problems of physics, manifests itself via vortices (or eddies) of different sizes hierarchically organized in a self-similar way \cite{Kolmogorov41}.
 Turbulent flows are usually described in a statistical way derived from symmetry assumptions (homogeneity, stationarity, self-similarity) of the Navier-Stokes equations describing the dynamics of averaged quantities over spatial scales larger than the mean free path length of molecules \cite{Foias01}.
-We begin here by outlining the statistical theory that has been developed by \citet{Kolmogorov41}, based on the {\it universality} of the energy spectrum when normalized to the fluid viscosity $\nu$ and the energy transfer rate $\epsilon$, i.e.,
+We begin here by outlining the statistical theory that has been developed by \cite{Kolmogorov41}, based on the {\it universality} of the correlation function (or equivalently its Fourier transform, the energy spectrum) when normalized to the fluid viscosity $\nu$ and the mean energy dissipation $\langle \epsilon \rangle$, i.e.,